ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 if (d.head) d.head.appendChild(s)
 ```

-### Access from vue instances
+### Access from Vue instances

-Also, I want to have function that allow me to open chatra chat from <ins>any</ins> vue instance,
+Also, I want to have a function that allows me to open chatra chat from <ins>any</ins> Vue instance,
-so for this you can do:
+so for this, you can do:

 ```js[plugin.client.js]
 import Vue from 'vue'